wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-script-lamp.md

 For this example, first create two Azure VMs running Ubuntu 14.04 or later.
 The VMs are called *script-vm* and *lamp-vm*.
 Use unique names when you create the VMs.
 One is used to run the CLI commands and one is used to deploy the LAMP app.

-You also need an Azure Storage account and a key to access it (you can get this from the Azure Portal).
+You also need an Azure Storage account and a key to access it (you can get this from the Azure Management Portal).

-If you need help creating Linux VMs on Azure refer to [Create a Virtual Machine Running Linux](virtual-machines-linux-tutorial.md).
+If you need help creating Linux VMs on Azure refer to [Create a Virtual Machine Running Linux](/documentation/articles/virtual-machines-linux-tutorial).

 The install commands assume Ubuntu, but you can adapt the installation for any supported Linux distro.

 The script-vm VM needs to have Azure CLI installed, with a working connection to Azure.
-For help with this refer to [Install and Configure the Azure Command-Line Interface](../xplat-cli-install.md).
+For help with this refer to [Install and Configure the Azure Command-Line Interface](/documentation/articles/xplat-cli-install).

 ## Upload a script